 The team is now working on a paper detailing its preliminary results, which it plans to publish in a scientific journal.
 It has shown through its research that the human enzyme the team is working with prevents a cell-based model of viral infection.
 The team has also applied for federal grant funding to optimize the stability and activity of the enzyme.
 If funded, the researchers believe their treatment could enter preclinical trials within three years.
 The technology is also available to investors for licensing.

 The team is interested in developing CROWNase as an option for treating emerging COVID-19 strains that vaccines may not be effective against as well as other infections produced by viruses.
 They are hopeful the therapy holds the potential to prevent or cure COVID-19 and other enveloped viruses.

-“We would like CROWNase to treat other coronaviruses in future outbreaks,” Minh says.
+“We would like CROWNase to treat other coronaviruses in future outbreaks,” says Minh, the Robert E. Frey, Jr. Endowed Chair in Chemistry.
 “We would also try to make the drug effective against influenza and other respiratory viruses.”